-- Download and run the Typecast WMC installer on the Windows Media Center page.
+- Download and run the Typecast WMC installer.

 - If Windows SmartScreen warns about the installer, click More info and then Run anyway.
 (The warning is because SmartScreen doesn’t know about new downloads.
 You can ignore this warning because the installer does not contain malware.)

 - The first time it runs, Windows prompts you to approve a firewall exception for your private network.
 You need to approve it for the Typecast WMC server to communicate with Typecast.

 - Note the machine name Typecast WMC displays.
 (You won’t care about the port numbers unless you know you need to change them.)

 - Go to the machine running Typecast and press the Settings toolbar button.

 - Tick the Enable Windows Media Center features check box.

 - The default value for the Typecast WMC server (“localhost”) assumes that Typecast is also running on the WMC machine.
 If this isn’t the case, enter the machine name of the Typecast WMC server that you noted in step 4.

 - Press the Configure WMC Server button.
 (This configures the Typecast WMC server to communicate with Typecast.)